 Golden Bus: The cheapest option

-The Zhuhai Port will take renminbi (the official currency of the People’s Republic of China) while the Macau port takes both Macau pataca and Hong Kong dollars, but will only give change in Macau currency.
+The Zhuhai port will take Renminbi while the Macau port takes both Macau Pataca and Hong Kong Dollars, but will only give change in Macau Dollars.

-Luggage allowance: The bus also has a luggage policy.
-Each traveller can only bring one suitcase no bigger than 30” x 20” x 13” and no heavier than 20 kg.
+Golden Bus luggage allowance: The bus also has a luggage policy.
+Each traveller can only bring one suitcase no bigger than 30″ x 20″ x 13″ and no heavier than 20 kg.

 Domestic non-franchised coaches: The One Bus Company